Are you looking to strengthen your understanding of course content?

 The ERC Peer Tutoring program primarily offers tutors for 100-200 level courses in a

 variety of subjects, including biology, chemistry, economics, math, physics, certain languages, and more.

 In most cases, humanities and upper level (300 and above) courses aren’t offered because

 of the type of material and the limited availability of tutors.

 For a sense of

-what courses we typically cover, you can explore our Academic Resource Guide
+which courses we typically cover, you can explore our Academic Resource Guide

 and select the subject

 you are looking for.
 The guide also has information regarding support for written assignments.